momentohq/public-dev-docs/docs/leaderboard/develop/api-reference/index.md

 <SdkExampleTabs snippetId={'API_InstantiateLeaderboardClient'} />

-Then you can create a Leaderboard by specifying a cache and leaderboard name.
+Then you can create a leaderboard by specifying a cache and leaderboard name.

 <SdkExampleTabs snippetId={'API_CreateLeaderboard'} />